Refinance Education Loan Smart Strategies for Better Rates

 Expanding on Where to Get Education Loans

-- Federal Student Aid Programs: These programs are typically the best option for U.S. citizens and permanent residents.
+If you’re seeking a new education loan or a refinancing option, there are multiple paths to explore:- Federal Student Aid Programs: These programs are typically the best option for U.S. citizens and permanent residents.
 Federal loans come with fixed interest rates and access to repayment plans and forgiveness programs not available through private lenders.

 - Private Lenders: Numerous banks, credit unions, and online financial institutions offer refinancing options.
 Many cater to U.S. citizens and residents, and some, such as Earnest and Citizens Bank, also offer options for H1B visa holders, often with a cosigner requirement.